HRD-Ryo/GTRspmix/README.md

 > **Ryo Harada _et. al._ (2026).
 GTRspmix: Capturing Heterogeneity of Exchangeability Across Sites to Improve Protein Phylogenetics.** (In preparation).

+**Note**: We are planning to update scripts to use real EM instead of approximation.

+---

 ## Table of Contents
 1. [Overview](#1-overview)
 2. [Dependencies & Installation](#2-dependencies--installation)